 Divorce has the potential to destroy the financial picture you have worked hard to build.
 It can take a costly toll on your assets and goals.
 However, the right attorney can help you find creative ways to minimize the expense of divorce and protect your property interests.

-Our lawyers are well-equipped to provide valuable guidance on property division, spousal maintenance (alimony), child support and other financial aspects of divorce.
+Our lawyers are well-equipped to provide valuable guidance on property division, spousal maintenance (alimony), family-owned businesses, child support and other financial aspects of divorce.
 They have experience handling complex, high-asset cases with much at stake.

 Whether you suspect that your soon-to-be-ex is hiding assets or devaluing their worth, our lawyers will assemble a legal team that can determine the fair value of your shared assets, property and debt.
 We regularly work with tax experts, forensic accountants, business valuators and other professionals to trace, assess and evaluate financial accounts here in the United States and overseas.